For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “Roll your window up.”
 Todd said.
 “Mikey can get a little excited if people come around my ride.
 Especially little toddlers,” he added, grinning and raising his eyebrows.

 Scott was standing in one of the aisles with his phone out and his list of supplies up, refreshing his memory of what they had to get.
-Todd found him in the aisle and came up to him with conspiratorial face.
+Todd found him in the aisle and came up to him with a conspiratorial face.

 “Okay, Chollo, here’s the deal,” he quietly said.
 “The checkout girl?
 Bobbie?
 I got you set up with her.”